kuldeepmishra07/accuknow/README.md

 # To setup project using dockerfile

-# Accuknox Project Docker Setup

-This guide explains how to set up and run the Django project `mydrfproject` using Docker.
+Set up and run the Django project `mydrfproject` using Docker.

 ## Prerequisites